ilyes-smaouii/advent_of_code_2024/README.md

 ### 2025/10/14
 It seems slow, but I feel like I could wait it out.
-The issue is, my code finds a price of 0 for every monkey, so there's somethings wrong, but I haven't figured out what.
+The issue is, my code finds a price of 0 for every monkey, so there's somethings wrong, but I haven't figured out what.\
+Update : decided to write code that should be more efficient, even though I still haven't figured out what was wrong previously.
+If I'm lucky, the - allegedly - more efficient code might also be correct.